 - Following the conclusion of a tournament, prizes will be sent within 40 days maximum.

-- Cash prizes will be sent from Bank or PayPal registered within the United Kingdom.
+- Cash prizes will be sent from PayPal registered within the United Kingdom.

 - If it was discovered that a team hacked or cheated during a tournament, they will have to abandon their championship title and refund the prizes they received in equivalent value.